 Pick up your color (we used Phthalo Blue) in its most saturated form, with no water on the brush or in the pan.
 Paint the first swatch onto your paper.

 Add a small amount of water to the color on your palette to slightly water it down, creating the next value on your scale.

 Continue mixing in more and more water to your palette after you paint each new swatch.
 For the first three or four, the difference in value will be barely noticeable.
 But as you keep watering down your color, the gradient will begin to look lighter.

-Keep repeating this simple process for a few more rectangles, until the color on your palette is completely watered down and almost clear.
-Usually, you'll reach this point after about 14 or 15 swatches of the same color.
-Remember to let it dry!
+Repeat this process until the color swatches become almost clear.
+Usually, you'll reach this point after about 14 or 15 swatches.

-If you wanted to, you could extend the gradient even further by mixing the pure color with a dark neutral tint like black — this will create darker tones without changing the hue of the color.
+Let it dry, then keep your sheet as a reference!
+You can do this exercise with any color, and you can extend the gradient even further by mixing the pure color with a dark neutral tint like black.
+This will create darker tones without changing the hue of the color.

 Find more tips for starting your watercolor journey with our free guide, The Beginner's Guide to the World of Watercolor.